ostis-ai/py-sc-client/README.md

 Class with type of sc-element.
 It uses when new elements are created or if it's need to check right type.
-It contains methods to check if it is node, edge or link, const or var, and so on.
+It contains methods to check if it is node, connector or link, const or var, and so on.

 If you paid attention, the class is in constants submodule.
 They are already defined, and you can import them from file `sc_client.constants.sc_types`.